 You may be thinking that weight loss affirmations or the law of attraction sounds pretty “woo-woo” and as silly as tapping sparkly red shoes together and saying magic words, but today I’m excited to show you why and how you can use affirmations on your weight loss journey!

-Why use weight loss affirmations?
+Why use positive affirmations for weight loss?

 Because if you change your thoughts and attitudes, and you will change your life.